pat/thinking-sphinx/searching.md

 If you'd like the same custom weightings to apply to all searches, you can set the values in your index definition:

+UPDATE: The functionality to add custom weightings to your index is no longer working in TS3.
+However, the field weights parameter still works on the search function listed above.
+See: https://groups.google.com/forum/#!msg/thinking-sphinx/0cJPILuS5zs/cGvhe2-sZi0J

 {% highlight ruby %}
 set_property :field_weights => {
   :subject => 10,